redhat-cop/infra-ansible/roles/dns/manage-dns-zones-route53/README.md

 manage-dns-zones-route53
 ========================

-This role can be used to manage views and zones for AWS Route 53.
+This role can be used to manage both public and private zones for AWS Route 53.

 Requirements